goinnn/django-model-history/README.rst

 Option 1: In your models.py
 ---------------------------

-Only you have to update the parent class of your model.
+You only must to update the parent class of your model.

 ::